lusamek/OpenCalphad/README.md

 # Introduction
 This website gives the possibility to use OpenCalphad using a virtual machine.
 In computing, a virtual machine (VM) is an emulation of a computer system.
 The virtual machine of OpenCalphad was designed to run on the platforms: Windows, Mac, and Linux.
-It uses the VirtualBox project, which is has the GNU Licensing.
+It uses the host software of the VirtualBox project, which is has the GNU Licensing.

 Screenshot #1: ![](https://raw.githubusercontent.com/lusamek/OpenCalphad/master/OC-Screen1.jpg)